cloudavail/aws-missing-tools/ec2-automate-backup/README.md

 The script ec2-automate-backup-awscli.sh is a version of ec2-automate-backup.sh modified to use the aws cli tools http://aws.amazon.com/cli/

 The parameters are the same as ec2-automate-backup.sh with the exception of the tag filter, which must use the aws cli format.

+You can also specify the settings profile if you don't want to use the default one.

+`-o <profile>` - the settings profile to use.

 ## Example of use: